Washington State Patrol

 Captain Loren 'Bud' Ray

 Captain Loren G. (Bud) Ray was born on March 29, 1901, in Satsop, Washington, to Charles E. Ray and Iva Smith.
-A family of farmers and blacksmiths, Ray his brother, Ellis, attended schools in the Centralia/Chehalis area.
+A family of farmers and blacksmiths, Ray and his brother, Ellis, attended schools in the Centralia/Chehalis area.
 Ray had a second brother, Charles, who did not live past the age of one.

 As an adult, Ray worked as a bookkeeper at the railroad in Pacific County.